metricly/metricly-docs/content/api/api-elements.md

 ### CURL

+The following CURL example queries for a list of tags for an element with the **elementId** `6bdf4fd1-7134-3959-9c36-17eb5f628e46`.

 ```
 curl -X GET --header 'Accept: application/json' 'https://app.metricly.com/elements/6bdf4fd1-7134-3959-9c36-17eb5f628e46/tags'
 ```

 ### Response Body

+The following response body contains a brief list of tags.
 Notice how the response lists tags added from CloudWisdom (`netuitiveTags`) and from the element (`sourceTags`).
-In this example you can see a tag I created in the CloudWisdom UI for _Cheese_ with the value _Brie_.

 ```
 {